-SHRI M. C. SETALVAD: ... and after that long, long time . . .
+SHRI M. C. SETALVAD: . . . and after that long, long time . . .

-श्री राजनारायण: यह अगले जमाने के हैं, इन्हें आप मत कहिए। SHRI M. C. SETALVAD: My hon. friend, I say I am entirely for Hindi but Hindi in the due time and when it is accepted by all the States.
+श्री राजनारायण: यह अगले जमाने के हैं, इन्हें अ।प मत कहिए। SHRI M. C. SETALVAD: My hon. friend, I say I am entirely for Hindi but Hindi in the due time and when it is accepted by all the States.
 They all have a right to express their views.
 If some of the States are still of the view that it is too early to go to Hindi, or if now they think that Hindi shall never come, let them have that view.
 Let us not forget that we are in a democracy, and in a democracy everything, particularly so delicate and so personal a matter as language, must be decided by unanimity and by consent.
 SHRI SUNDER SINGH BHANDARI: Then what will happen to the world?

 SHRI M. C. SETALVAD: All the same it will be all the better, perhaps, if Hindi is delayed a little ...
 SHRI BHUPESH GUPTA: I agree.
-But these words, namely democracy by consent, should be addressed to the Prime Minister and to all those who are sitting there.
-SHRI M. G. SETALVAD: What I was trying to point out was this, that we must not, in a democracy.... {Intrerup-tion} Hindi is spoken by a majority of the people.
+But these words, namely democracy by consent, should be addressed to the Prime Minister and to all those who are sitting there SHRI M. C. SETALVAD: What I was trying to point out was this, that we must not, in a democracy...
+(Intreruption) Hindi is spoken by a majority of the people.
 SOME HON.
 MEMBERS: No, no.

-SHRI M. C. SETALVAD: ...by a majority of the linguistic groups . . . {Interruption} Very well.
+SHRI M. C. SETALVAD: ...by a majority of the linguistic groups . . .
+(Interruption) Very well.
 Even if it is spoken by a majority of people, there is no reason for forcing it down the throat of those who do not want it.
-In a democracy we must act with goodwill, mutual respect and do things as far as possible, particularly in matters of anguage, by common and unanimous consent.
-One thing more, and that is, the methods adopted by some protagonists of Hindi- I do not say all-the resort to violence, disorder, rioting, arson and so forth.
-It 4880 is a matter of deep regret that some responsible coming into the Union and forming one united parties should have lent them- i selves into these country.
-For Heaven's sake, let us preserve the violent and coercive methods in the matter of unity of our country.
-That should be our language.
-It is a matter entirely to be deprecated paramount consideration, our bounden duty, the more so when they attempted to bring in the student element into this very unworthy agitation.
+In a democracy we must act with goodwill, mutual respect and do things as far as possible, particularly in matters of language, by common and unanimous consent.
+One thing more, and that is, the methods adopted by some protagonists of Hindi-I do not say all-the resort to violence, disorder, rioting, arson and so forth.
+It 4879 is a matter of deep regret that some responsible parties should have lent themselves into these violent and coercive methods in the matter of language.
+It is a matter entirely to be deprecated the more so when they attempted to bring in the student element into this very unworthy agitation.
 I hope good sense will yet prevail and that these leaders of certain parties will think better of it.
 They should think not so much of Hindi which prevails in some States, but think more of the unity of the country.
 They should see to it that we all of us go together because we have a very, very long way to go, and we shall not move at all unless we move unanimously and in concert.
 Thank you.
-Official Languages THE DEPUTY CHAIRMAN: Mr. Chagla.
+THE DEPUTY CHAIRMAN: Mr. Chagla.

-SHRI M. C. CHAGLA (Maharashtra) : Madam Deputy Chairman . . .
+SHRI M. C. CHAGLA (Maharashtra): Madam Deputy Chairman . . .